 This page is poorly optimized, lacking visuals or an in-your-face CTA, but the referral strategy is brilliant.
 Take people who like what you are doing, offer them an even better value and provide them with the opportunity to share this same great experience with their friends at a discounted price.

 Think of how you could one-up this offer. $20 doesn’t sound nearly as cool as 75% off.

 Setting up a referral system is a fantastic way to quickly hack your email subscriptions.
 And best of all, you can do it yourself at a low cost.
 Here’s a how-to guide by Sacha Greif on setting up a simple referral system.

 9. Partner With Influencers

-There’s a reasons celebrities command exorbitant rates for their endorsements.
+There’s a reason celebrities command exorbitant rates for their endorsements.
 Influencers can do a lot to drive conversions.

 But money isn’t the only currency you can use in partnering with influencers.
 There are a number of brilliant strategies you can use right now, regardless of your budget, to start partnering with the big dawgs.

 Many of today’s influencers build their empires on some method, strategy, or knowledge base that supposedly helps people make money or accomplish something desirable.